Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

 Time-reversal function simplifies Magnus series further.
 It is straightforward that $\Omega(T) - \Omega'(T) = \sum_{i=1} \Omega_{2n}(T)$ with $\Omega_{2n}(T) = -\Omega_{2n}'(T)$ and $\Omega_{2n+1}(T) = \Omega_{2n+1}'(T)$.
 More generally, $\Omega_2$ is the leading term in $\Omega_{\ge 2}(T)$ without assuming that the time-reversal function is a permutation.
 Its tail $\Omega_{\ge 3}(T)$ shrinks at $\mathcal{O}(T^3)$.
 Then, we can derive the rest of the lower bound:

-On the other hand, \cref{app:sim_impossible_proof} implies abelian $\hbf{S}$ generates the same final state under path permutation.
+On the other hand, App.~\ref{app:sim_impossible_proof} implies abelian $\hbf{S}$ generates the same final state under path permutation.
 Thus, either $x$ or $x'$ should incur state mismatch:

-provides lower bound of homogeneous simulation error incurred on small window.
-For anyone interested in output error, the minimality condition guarantees existence of some common suffix sequence that generates output mismatch from state mismatch.
+provides lower bound of approximation error incurred on small window. \footnote{For anyone interested in output error, the minimality condition guarantees existence of some common suffix sequence that generates output mismatch from state mismatch.}

-When $T$ is large, we decompose the path by small enough time partitions, as noted in \cref{eq:flow_composition}:
+When $T$ is large, we decompose the path by small enough time partitions, as noted in Eq.~\ref{eq:flow_composition}: